Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Introduction

-Signal Detection Theory (SDT; \citealt{green1966signal}; \citealt{macmillan2005detection}) provides exactly this decomposition.
-Developed over seven decades of psychophysical research, SDT separates performance into \emph{sensitivity} ($d'$: how well the observer discriminates signal from noise) and \emph{criterion} ($c$: the observer's threshold for responding). \citet{cacioli2026llms} demonstrated that the full parametric SDT framework---ROC analysis, unequal-variance model fitting, criterion estimation---reveals structure in LLM confidence invisible to calibration metrics alone.
+Signal Detection Theory (SDT; \citealt{green1966signal}; \citealt{macmillan2005detection}) provides the natural framework for this decomposition.
+Developed over seven decades of psychophysical research, SDT separates performance into \emph{sensitivity} (how well an observer discriminates two states) and \emph{criterion} (the observer's threshold for responding). \citet{cacioli2026llms} demonstrated that the parametric SDT framework---ROC analysis, unequal-variance model fitting, criterion estimation---reveals structure in LLM confidence invisible to calibration metrics alone.

-The present work extends this framework from Type-1 SDT (how well does the model discriminate correct from incorrect?) to \textbf{Type-2 SDT} (how well does the model \emph{know} it is discriminating correctly?).
-The key metric is \emph{metacognitive efficiency}, operationalised as the ratio $M = \text{meta-}d'/d'$~\citep{maniscalco2012signal, fleming2014measure}.
-An $M$-ratio of 1 indicates that the model's confidence captures all the information available in its Type-1 evidence---an optimal metacognitive observer. $M < 1$ indicates metacognitive loss: the confidence signal is less informative than the evidence supports. $M > 1$ indicates that confidence accesses information beyond what drives the Type-1 decision.
-For deployment, $M$-ratio answers a question that ECE cannot: \emph{given what the model knows, how much of that knowledge is accessible through its confidence?}